NexdApp/nexd-ios/Nexd/lib/openapi/docs/HelpListsAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import NexdClient

-let helpListId = 987 // Int | Id of the help list
+let helpListId = 987 // Int64 | Id of the help list

 // TODO RxSwift sample code not yet implemented.
 To contribute, please open a ticket via http://github.com/OpenAPITools/openapi-generator/issues/new
 ```